nexus-xyz/network-api/README.md

 ## Node ID

-During the CLI’s startup, you’ll be asked for your node ID (used on Testnet or Devnet).
-- To skip prompts in a non-interactive environment, manually place your set `~/config.json`
+During the CLI’s startup, you’ll be asked for your node ID.
+To skip prompts in a non-interactive environment, manually create a `~/.nexus/config.json` in the following format:

 ```json
 {